M.F.A. degree program in sonic arts

 Applicants for this M.F.A. program must have completed their bachelor's degree with at least 12 credits in undergraduate courses in music or music technology.
 Applicants must have experience and facility with electronic/digital music-making.

-General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission" of the Graduate Bulletin.
+General matriculation and admission requirements of Graduate Studies are in the section "Admission" of the Graduate Bulletin.

 Sonic Arts M.F.A. curriculum

 Sixty credits are required for the master of fine arts degree in Sonic Arts.

 Courses in the Conservatory of Music offered toward the degree must be 7000-level courses.
 The program of study must be approved by the Conservatory.

 Students must also complete requirements for the program in Sonic Arts as follows.
 Any remaining credits required for the degree must be in courses chosen in consultation with the program director.

 All of the following (a-f; all courses are 3 credits unless otherwise indicated):